-Chemo brain is a common term used by cancer survivors to describe thinking and memory problems that can occur after cancer treatment.
-Chemo brain can also be called chemo fog, chemotherapy-related cognitive impairment or cognitive dysfunction.
+Chemo brain is a common term used by cancer survivors to describe thinking and memory problems that can occur during and after cancer treatment.
+Chemo brain can also be called chemo fog, cancer-related cognitive impairment or cognitive dysfunction.

 Signs and symptoms of chemo brain may include the following:

 - Difficulty concentrating

 - Feeling of mental fogginess